YlloNieR/CheatSheets-lib-pdf-pub/Troubleshoots.md

+# Troubleshoots

-# How to import keys from a keyserver using gpg in debian? / Public key error / Fix apt-get update “the following signatures couldn’t be verified because the public key is not available”
+## How to import keys from a keyserver using gpg in debian? / Public key error / Fix apt-get update “the following signatures couldn’t be verified because the public key is not available”
 problem:

 ```